jhipster/jhipster-kotlin/CONTRIBUTING.md

 When synchronization is done revert `.yo-resolve` file to the initial previous state.

+Tips:

+-   Avoid changing ejs flow control code for a cleaner diff against original java template
+-   In the confict resolution diff, you can edit the original file and press `r` to recreate the diff.

 ### Regular Contributor Guidelines

 These are some of the guidelines that we would like you to follow if you are a regular contributor to the project